computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/Pastebin/readme.md

 Each upload can be max of 10 MB.
 Each paste on average contains, say, 10 KB.
 Data stored per day = 1 M * 10 KB = 10 GB/day
-String this data for 10 years, total capacity needed = 10 GB * 10 years * 365 days  = 36 TB.
+To store this data for 10 years, total capacity needed = 10 GB * 10 years * 365 days  = 36 TB.

 Pastes per day = 1 M
 Pastes in 10 years = 1 M * 10 years * 365 days = 3.6 B

-Using base64 encoding, and 6 letter strings, 64^6 ~= 68.7 B unique strings.
+Using base64 encoding, and 6 letter strings, 64^6
+  ~= 68.7 B unique strings.
 If 1 character takes 1 byte, total size for 3.6 B keys = 3.6 B * 6 = 22 GB
-To account for margin, i.e., we do not want to use more than 70% os total storage capacity, we raise storage needs to 51.4 TB
+To account for margin, i.e., we do not want to use more than 70% of total storage capacity, we raise storage needs to 51.4 TB
 ```

 ### Bandwidth estimates